-Now, I could have quite easily come up with a completely fresh design style, with new branding colors, shapes, visuals, etc. for FabrizioVanMarciano.com, but how would some of my loyal customers perceive this new look?
-And, more importantly, would they recognize that it was me, Fabrizio Van Marciano, the web designer from Magnet4Blogging?
+Now, I could have quite simply come up with a completely fresh design style, with new branding colors, shapes, visuals, etc. for FabrizioVanMarciano.com, but now my fear was that some of my loyal customers would not be able to recognize this was me, the trusty designer from Magnet4Blogging!

-One of my favorite things to do as a web/graphic designer, especially if I’m working on rebranding a website as well as designing it, is to actually get creative with wireframe templates and sketching out concept logo ideas.
+One of my favorite things to do as a web/graphic designer, especially if I’m working on rebranding a website as well as designing it, is to actually get creative with wireframe templates and sketches.

-So, we're now at the beginning of March 2019, and whilst working on several other client design project deadlines, I managed to book in a few hours each day to work on the redesign and development of FabrizioVanMarciano.com
+So, it was now March 2019, and whilst working on several client project deadlines at the time, I managed to book a few hours each day to work on the redesign and development of FabrizioVanMarciano.com

 - WordPress (Obviously).

 - Insert Headers And Footer (For adding custom scripts)

 - WPForms (Premium version, for creating custom inquiry forms)

 - Social Warfare (Free version for now, however, I will change to another plugin later on in the year)